Exorust/LLM-Cookbook/sql-integ.md

-# Main Question to be answered
+# How to use LLMs and SQL?

 ## Comparision Between methods
 | Method | About | Pros | Cons |